Onemanwolf/ARM_DevOps_Pipeline_Web_App_Sql/Lab/web-app-sql-database.md

      vmImage: 'ubuntu-latest'
    ```

 9. Add the Copy Files task to the YAML file.
-You will use the 101-webapp-linux-managed-mysql project.
-For more information, see Build a Web app on Linux with Azure database for MySQL repo for more details.
+You will use the web-app-sql-database project.
+For more information, see [Provision a web app with a SQL Database](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.web/web-app-sql-database) repo for more details.

    ```yml
    variables: